shirazkn/lie-groups/README.md

-# Exploring Diffusion models on Lie groups

-Note: Old code was moved to the old-main branch

-Use `python tests/so3gaussians.py`
+Various control and estimation algorithms on Lie groups, mostly code for papers and ongoing work.